How to Stream on Twitch: The Definitive Guide to Twitch Live Streaming

 What is Twitch?

-Twitch is a consumer-grade site with social media-like aspects that is dedicated to live streaming.
-It is very similar in nature to YouTube, but the main difference between the two is that YouTube’s focus is on-demand video streaming, whereas Twitch focuses on live video sharing.
+Twitch is a consumer-grade site with social media-like aspects that is dedicated to.
+It is very similar to YouTube, but the main difference between the two is that YouTube’s focus is on-demand video streaming, whereas Twitch focuses on live video sharing.

 Twitch is owned by Amazon, and Amazon Prime members qualify for special benefits on the Twitch site.